ecmagnuson/VCFProject/ElliottTutorial.md

 <p> &emsp; We can go further as well.
 Searching the ID `1074584` on [NIH's ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/variation/1074584/?oq=1074584&m=NM_000546.6(TP53):c.278_279insTCCTTCTGTCCCTTCCTTCT%20(p.Ser94fs)#id_second) website, we can see further information, as well as the publication that found the indel [8].</p>

+## Filtering VCF files with VCF Tools

+<p> This VCF files we used, clinvar_20221211.vcf.gz, has over 240k variants present, spread out across every chromosome.
+Unless you know exactly where to look, it can be difficult to find the variant you are looking for.
+The authors at 1000s Genome Project in the 2011 paper highlighting the creation of the VCF file format created a program, VCF Tools, that has a lot of functionality - including filtering and merging files [2]. </p>

 It would also be nice to see what effects they have on them.

 ## Doing anything useful with a VCF file

-<p> &emsp; In their 2011 paper highlighting the creation of the VCF file format [2], the 1000s Genome Project created their on application that can be used to parse and annotate VCF files called “VCF Tools”.</p>

 How to read manually